 - What is the Lay Institute?

-Founded in 1974, the Lay Institute at DTS (formerly the Center for Biblical Studies or CBS) provides biblical and theological education to adult students in the north Texas community.
+Founded in 1974, the Lay Institute at DTS (formerly the Center for Biblical Studies or CBS) provides biblical and theological education to adult students.
 This is accomplished through biblical, theological, spiritual life and ministry skill courses.

 - What is the Lay Institute’s purpose?

 The Lay Institute helps Christian adults grow in their personal knowledge of and faith in the Lord Jesus Christ.
 As students grow, the Lay Institute equips them for faithful service in their church, family, and occupational settings.